 Master of Clinical Psychology (MCP), PhD in General/Clinical Psychology

-- Master of Clinical Psychology - Course Convenor: Dr Peter Chamberlain
+- Master of Clinical Psychology - Course Convenor: Dr Kristen Murray

-- Applicants for the MCP are expected to have a 1st class or upper 2A Psychology honours degree.
+- Applicants for the MCP are expected to have a 1st class or upper 2A Psychology honours degree– see admission requirements

-- PhD Clinical Psychology applicants are expected to have a 1st class Psychology honours degree
+- PhD Clinical Psychology applicants are expected to have a 1st class Psychology honours degree– see admission requirements

 Our academic staff are active researchers who can provide research supervision at Honours, Postgraduate, and PhD levels in our Australian Psychology Accreditation Council (APAC) accredited programs.
 Our staff and PhD students are engaged in a range of applied research topics, particularly in clinical, community, forensic, and health psychology.
 The centre has research strengths in youth mental health, social inclusion, stress and coping, and psychosocial aspects of health care and preventative health.
 Our applied research includes multi-disciplinary, translational, and program evaluation research aimed at quality service delivery and enhancing children's and adults' wellbeing and resilience in schools, workplaces, and the community.